Georg Friedrich Prinz von Preussen: Property claims

-In 2014, Georg Friedrich filed a claim on the property of the Huis Doorn, where Kaiser Wilhelm II spent his last years after abdication, but this was rejected by Dutch Minister Jet Bussemaker.
+In 2014, Georg Friedrich filed a claim on the property of the Huis Doorn, where Kaiser Wilhelm II spent his last years after abdication, but this was rejected by Minister of Education, Culture and Science Jet Bussemaker.

-In mid-2019 it was revealed that, since 2014, Georg Friedrich had filed claims for permanent right of residency for his family in Cecilienhof, or one of two other former Hohenzollern palaces in Potsdam, as well as return of the family library, 266 paintings, an imperial crown and sceptre, and the letters of Empress Augusta Victoria.
+In mid-2019, it was revealed that, since 2014, Georg Friedrich had filed claims for permanent right of residency for his family in Cecilienhof, or one of two other former Hohenzollern palaces in Potsdam, as well as return of the family library, 266 paintings, an imperial crown and sceptre, and the letters of Empress Augusta Victoria.
 This sparked a public debate about the legitimacy of these claims and the role of the Hohenzollern during and before the Nazi regime in Germany, specifically Crown Prince Wilhelm's involvement.
 On 9 March 2023, Georg Friedrich dropped the suit, hoping that doing so would "open the way for an unencumbered historical debate on the role of my family in the 20th Century following the end of the monarchy."

 In June 2019, a claim made by Georg Friedrich that Rheinfels Castle be returned to the Hohenzollern family was dismissed by a court.
 In 1924, the ruined castle had been given to the town of St Goar, under the proviso (the conditional provision to an agreement) it was not sold.
-In 1998 the town leased the ruins to a nearby hotel.
+In 1998, the town leased the ruins to a nearby hotel.
 His case made the claim that this constituted a breach of the bequest.